2020 California Proposition 16: Public contracting and employment

 Prior to the passage of Proposition 209, California state government and many local governments had affirmative action programs in place for minority and women business enterprises, where the state aimed to award a certain portion of state contracts to those types of businesses.
-As Proposition 209 barred state and local agencies from considering race and gender in public contracting decisions, these programs and businesses were negatively impacted.
-After the state ended its affirmative action in public contracting, few minority- or women-owned businesses were able to regain contracts according to the Equal Justice Society.
-As of 2020, this amounted to a loss of $1 billion to $1.1 billion annually for minority- and women-owned businesses.
-The end of affirmative action programs in contracting led to reduced awards to contracted organizations.
+As Proposition 209 barred state and local agencies from considering race and gender in public contracting decisions, these decisions were made on other bases, such as price or quality.
+Therefore, the end of affirmative action programs in contracting led to lower prices for state contracts, saving California taxpayers money.
 After the passage of Proposition 209, the prices on state funded contracts fell by 5.6 percent relative to federally funded projects, for which race or gender preferences are still applied.
+As of 2020, this amounted to $1 billion to $1.1 billion annually in contracts not awarded to minority- and women-owned businesses.

 Current law prohibits school districts in California from considering student or teacher race in funding, outreach, and hiring.

 Legislative analysis

 The proposition is officially titled Allows Diversity as a Factor in Public Employment, Education, and Contracting Decisions.
 Legislative Constitutional Amendment.
 According to California's Legislative Analyst, proposition 16 permits considering race, sex, color, ethnicity, or national origin in government decision-making policies to address diversity in the operation of public employment, education, or contracting.
-The proposition would not alter other state or federal laws guaranteeing equal protection and prohibiting unlawful discrimination.
 The proposition does not change any fiscal policies, though there are uncertain effects depending on subsequent changes in hiring processes.